gnmyt/Nexterm/README.md

 The open source server management software for SSH, VNC & RDP

+## 🚀 Run preview

+You can run a preview of Nexterm by clicking [here](https://docs.nexterm.dev/preview).

 ## License

 Distributed under the MIT license.
 See `LICENSE` for more information.